patrickcgray/oyster_net/README.md

 This repository has the code needed to go along with the Remote Sensing in Ecology and Conservation paper "Deep learning for coastal resource conservation: automating detection of shellfish reefs."
 This work uses Mask R-CNN for detecting oyster reefs in aerial drone imagery.

-All data, both preprocessed and original raw data, necessary to reproduce this work is available at https://doi.org/10.5061/dryad.p8cz8w9k7.
+All data, both preprocessed and original raw data, necessary to reproduce this work is available on the [Duke Digital Repository](https://research.repository.duke.edu/).

 ## Installation